-LIC's beautiful firehouse and police station are in the TV series Third Watch.
+LIC's beautiful firehouse and police station were in the TV series Third Watch.

-Court Square is home both to the Citi Tower (which at 58 stories is the only skyscraper in Queens) and to the NY State Supreme Court House.
+Court Square is home both to the Citi Tower (which at 58 stories) and to the NY State Supreme Court House building.

 Gantry Plaza State Park at the Queens West waterfront is a simple, small, almost perfect park for enjoying the East River views.